Curves are a very powerful tool. But there’s something important that rarely gets mentioned.

 I am not writing this to scare you away from Curves adjustments – far from it.
 I’ve already stated my fondness for Curves and Levels adjustments.

-All I want to do is make you think a little more about the effect of your adjustments, and learn from them.
+All I want to do is make you watch closely, and think carefully about, the effect of your adjustments, to learn from them.